cowhorse7/startup/notes.md

     network latency
     service endpoint latency
 the browser lat is affected by: user's device, amount of data needing processing, and time complexity of processing algorithm
+>make processing asynchronous to reduce impact on user
+Consider:
+    compression when transferring files over http
+    reduce quality of images
+    minify(remove whitespace) in JS and CSS network latency is increased by every request you make-- impacted by amount of data you send or recieve and the distance it must travel can be mitigated by hosting your app files in data centers nearer the users you are trying to serve (may be >1 place) service endp lat is affected by numbers of requests and time taken to process them. when an app makes a req to an endpoint, there tends to be a block in functionality until the endpoint returns the time for and amount of requests can be revealed in browser devtools you can also sim low bandwidth (throttling), get a performance rating (lighthouse), isolate where things are running (performance), and more
+CDN = Content Delivery Network